Family

 "A submarine's no place for a cat!"

-When cats are loose in boomers, dodging admiral's wives,
+When cats get loose in boomers, dodging admiral's wives,

 In Engineering, they could get 18 half-lives.